Money Matters 2019

 Air bank, Olomouc

-Cash is still the best option when traveling in the Czech Republic, as not everyone outside of the city center will accept credit cards.
+Cash is still the best option when traveling in the Czech Republic, as not everyone outside of the city centre will accept credit cards.
 However, credit cards are still useful in a bind when you need to withdraw money from bank machines (albeit at the steep interest rate charged).

 This is just starting in the Czech Republic.
-Currently the CSOB bank in association with the Albert supermarket chain as well as the “post insurance” company offer the service.
+Currently, the CSOB bank in association with the Albert supermarket chain as well as the “post insurance” company offer the service.
 It’s bad enough trying to make yourself understood in Czech let alone trying to persuade a cashier in English that you want cashback so, we expect it will take some time to get fully working.
 It’s the same as in the United Kingdom.
 If you have purchased something and you want extra cash then you just make a separate transaction with the credit card.
-The Czech cashback system does not appear to support debit cards at present (at least one’s not supported by the CSOB bank).
+The Czech cashback system does not appear to support debit cards at present (at least the ones not supported by the CSOB bank).

 Value Added Tax (VAT)

 The standard VAT rate in the Czech Republic is 21% since 1 January 2013.
 There is a reduced rate of 15% on food and the supply of some services.
-Since 2015 there is also second reduced rate of 10% on books and for baby food and baby suplies.
+Since 2015 there is also a second reduced rate of 10% on books and for baby food and baby suplies.
 A number of services are exempt from Czech VAT, such as financial and postal services.

 It is usual to leave a tip in restaurants – especially as an expression of your satisfaction with the services of the establishment.
 A member of staff usually brings the bill and leaves.
 When he or she returns, it is up to you to say how much you actually want to pay.
 Another option is to pay the precise amount and to leave the tip on the table.
 Tips are usually left at the level of roughly 10 percent of the bill.
 Tipping of taxi drivers is welcome, but not expected.
 Tips are also welcomed but not expected by bartenders, and the amount is completely at your discretion.